Occupational Therapy Telehealth

 Improve access to specialized care

 Occupational therapy telehealth is a convenient way for highly specialized therapists to accommodate patients across multiple locations without traveling.
-Through occupational therapy telehealth, therapists can either deploy their OTAs to facilitate sessions on-site while they participate in sessions remotely or they can have OTAs facilitate remotely. (depending on state regulations).
+Through telehealth OT services, therapists can either deploy their OTAs to facilitate sessions on-site while they participate in sessions remotely or they can have OTAs facilitate remotely. (depending on state regulations).
 HIPAA Video makes it simple for therapists to add OTAs to workflows so that they can open up more of their schedules to patients who need specialized care without disrupting their practice operations.

 Gain the freedom to practice remotely within your state